Qualitative Research Examples: Four Studies That Show The Work

 In-Depth Interviews for Product-Based Qualitative Research

-Product research qualitative studies often stall because teams ask the wrong layer of questions.
-A skincare brand testing a new SPF moisturizer ran eight IDIs with women ages 28-45.
+Qualitative product research often stalls because teams ask the wrong layer of questions.
+A skincare brand testing a new SPF moisturizer ran eight IDIs with women ages 28–45.
 The first four interviews produced polite, expected answers: "I like that it's not greasy," "the packaging is clean."
 The moderator then shifted to critical incident technique, asking respondents to walk through the last time a sunscreen had genuinely frustrated them.

 AI-Moderated Conversations at Qual Scale

-A CPG insights team needed to understand how GLP-1 medications were reshaping snack purchase behavior, across multiple income brackets and geographies, not just one market.
+A CPG insights team needed to understand how GLP-1 medications were reshaping snack purchase behavior across multiple income brackets and geographies, not just one market.
 Traditional qual would have required separate agency briefs in each region and a six-week fielding window.
-Instead, they ran asynchronous AI-moderated interviews across a medium-to-large sample, with the AI moderator generating follow-up probes in real time based on each respondent's answer.
+Instead, they ran asynchronous AI-moderated interviews across a medium-to-large sample, a few hundred respondents rather than the dozen a single IDI program might reach, with the AI moderator generating follow-up probes in real time based on each respondent's answer.
+The whole study closed in days.

 Video Diaries for Online and Offline Shopper Studies

-A retail brand wanted to understand the gap between how shoppers described their appliance research process and what they actually did.
-Respondents said they "researched online, then bought in-store."
-The video diary footage told a different story: most made the decision at home on their phone, then went to the store to touch the product and justify a decision already made.
+For one retail brand, the appliance-buying journey looked tidy on paper: research online, then buy in-store.
+The video diaries complicated it.
+The footage showed most shoppers making the decision at home on their phone, then heading to the store mainly to touch the product and justify a choice they had already made.

 That behavioral gap (between the vernacular respondents use and the behavior they actually exhibit) is what qualitative market research exists to find.
 Video diaries captured the phone sessions, the store visits, and the moment of hesitation at the shelf.
 No survey captures all three.
 The unmoderated video research format makes this kind of parallel observation scalable without requiring a field team in every location.